hemanthballa07/uf-research-metrics-dashboard/docs/RUNBOOK.md

    cp .env.example .env
    ```

-2. Edit `.env` with your values
+2. Edit `.env` with your values (see `.env.example` for detailed comments)

-3. For Docker, also check `.env.docker` or set environment variables
+3. For Docker, environment variables are auto-configured via docker-compose.yml
+   You can override defaults by setting them in your shell or `.env` file

 ## Performance Tuning